 More healthy high-protein snacks

 This healthy raspberry pumpkin muffin recipe is just one of many high-protein recipes I have created over the years.
-If you like it, you will probably also like the high-protein recipes below.
-They are some of my absolute favorites and I make all of them regularly.
+I have a lot more here on Diabetes Strong.
+Here are some of my absolute favorites that I make regularly.

 Bake the muffins for 15 min.